Yūrakuchō Station: History

 The elevated JR station opened on June 25, 1910.
-The subway station opened on October 30, 1974.
+The subway station was opened on October 30, 1974 by the Teito Rapid Transit Authority (TRTA).

 Chest-high platform edge doors were installed on the Yamanote Line platforms in July 2014, with operation scheduled to begin on 30 August 2014.

 Passenger statistics

 In fiscal 2013, the JR East station was used by an average of 167,365 passengers daily (boarding passengers only), making it the fourteenth-busiest station operated by JR East.
 In fiscal 2013, the Tokyo Metro station was used by an average of 158,809 passengers per day (exiting and entering passengers), making it the sixteenth-busiest station operated by Tokyo Metro.
 The average daily passenger figures for each operator in previous years are as shown below.